William B. Meeks Jr.: Biography

 He was born on March 2, 1921, in Terrell, Texas.
 He graduated from Dallas' Sunset High School and the University of North Texas College of Music, and was an Army-Air Force World War 2 veteran.

 Bill worked in radio, both as a broadcaster and also selling advertising.
 He would often create jingles for some of the clients he sold time to.
-Eventually he decided to devote all his time to advertising, and in 1951 he started his own company called "PAMS Advertising Agency, Inc".
+Eventually, he decided to devote all his time to advertising, and in 1951, he started his own company called "PAMS Advertising Agency, Inc".

-For several years PAMS created commercials and sold air time for a variety of clients and very few station jingles were made.
+For several years, PAMS created commercials and sold air time for a variety of clients and very few station jingles were made.
 But in the mid-1950s, the radio ID side of the business took off, and previously made individual cuts were assembled into packages that were then syndicated to stations all over America.

-After the success of the first few PAMS jingle series, the company's focus slowly shifted to providing ID's to the ever growing number of top-40 radio stations.
+After the success of the first few PAMS jingle series, the company's focus slowly shifted to providing IDs to the ever growing number of top-40 radio stations.
 By the end of 1964, PAMS' primary business had become station jingles, and the name of the company was shortened to PAMS, Inc.

 Not all of Meeks's ideas worked and not all his ventures were financially successful, but many of them touched the lives of millions of radio listeners, even though most outside of the industry don't know his name.
-Bill ran PAMS for 27 years before suspending operations in 1978, PAMS jingles were later produced by Ken R. Deutsch and Ben Freedman under the CPMG/PAMS moniker.
+Bill ran PAMS for 27 years before suspending operations in 1978.
+PAMS jingles were later produced by Ken R. Deutsch and Ben Freedman under the CPMG/PAMS moniker.
 In 1990, following court hearings, the original PAMS corporation, including all its copyrights, was purchased by JAM Creative Productions in Dallas.